 After making a classic banana bread last week, I thought I'd see which of the Zēlos products could help spice up my usual recipe.
 You see, part of my creative journey is to try to find more ways for all of us to sample these exquisite small-batch delights that we have in-store and to stretch them to their (and our!) limits.

 But back to my banana bread, I thought of trying Sparoza cooking blend with spices and orange zest.
-Full disclosure, I'm in love with this product and the more I use it in soups (remember that carrot and sweet potato soup?), stews and other winter dishes, the more I appreciate it...but the more I want to keep using it into the spring and summer!
+Full disclosure, I'm in love with this product and the more I use it in soups (remember my carrot and sweet potato soup?!), stews and other winter dishes, the more I appreciate it...but the more I want to keep using it into the spring and summer!
 The phrase "cooking blend" always makes me think of serious, hard-core cooking, not so much baking, but the orange peel and spices make me think of warm and fragrant flavors, instant kitchen cozy!

 Well, I am happy to report that Sparoza came through.
 The cooking blend added a warm, spicy, intricate flavor to the sweet, moist banana bread that you just can't explain.
 It's not cinnamon, although the blend has cinnamon, too; it is the unique combination of allspice, cardamom and cloves that make it super warm, and then the chili, orange zest, peppercorns and pink pepper that give it a hint of spice.
 Sparoza founder, Effie Ekmetzoglou, knew what she was doing when she crafted this blend by hand!